PabloGallazzi/java-spring/README.md

 ## This is the repository for the TACS assignment.

-For detailed information abuot the API see the [wiki](https://github.com/niko118/tp-tacs/wiki)
+For detailed information about the API see the [wiki](https://github.com/niko118/tp-tacs/wiki)

 For usage information see the [API-usage-examples](https://github.com/niko118/tp-tacs/wiki/API-usage-examples)